vpinball/vpinball/docs/Accelerometer Velocity Input Tech Note.md

 the accelerometer itself is connected to some kind of intermediary device, typically a microcontroller (such as an Arduino, KL25Z, or Raspberry Pi Pico), which in turn connects to the PC via USB.
-VP's access to the accelerometer is by way of the USB interace, specifically the USB HID joystick interface.
+VP's access to the accelerometer is by way of the USB interface, specifically the USB HID joystick interface.
 VP can be configured to accept two axes of accelerometer input, representing the X and Y axes in the horizontal plane of the virtual playfield, via any pair